xaptum/xtt-spec/draft-xaptum-xtt.md

 The size and interpretation of signature types (signatures and public keys) depends on the signature algorithm.

-### ServerSignature
+### LongtermSignature
-Currently, the only supported algorithm for the server's signature in a ServerInitAndAttest is an EdDSA signature (described in {{RFC8032}}) using the X25519 elliptic curve (this combination is known as Ed25519).
+Currently, the only supported algorithm for the longterm signature is an EdDSA signature (described in {{RFC8032}}) using the X25519 elliptic curve (this combination is known as Ed25519).

-For Ed25519, the contents of ServerSignaturePublicKey are the byte string output of the key generation described in {{RFC8032}}, where the byte string format is defined in {{RFC7748}}.
+For Ed25519, the contents of LongtermKey are the byte string output of the key generation described in {{RFC8032}}, where the byte string format is defined in {{RFC7748}}.
-Similarly, the content of ServerSignature are the byte string output of the signature algorithm of {{RFC8032}} in the format of {{RFC7748}}.
+Similarly, the content of LongtermSignature are the byte string output of the signature algorithm of {{RFC8032}} in the format of {{RFC7748}}.

-### SymmetricSignature
-(TODO)

 ### DAASignature
 (TODO)